tophefo/IpCamera/README.md

 For cameras like Dahua that refuse to allow DIGEST to be turned off this is not an option, plus the binding has some advantages which are explained below so even if your camera can work directly, you may not wish to do so.
 + Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` (with 54321 being the SERVER_PORT number that you specify in the bindings setup) this will return the current snapshot without needing to wait for the camera to create and send a snapshot.
 This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
-It also means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compresses the data, before it can be sent.
+It also means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compresses the data, before it can then be sent.
 All of this takes time giving you a delay compared to serving the file from Ram and can make a sitemap or habpanel UI feel slow to respond if the pictures take time to appear.
 The ipcamera.jpg can be cast as most cameras can not cast their snapshots without using the binding.
 + Use the ``http://192.168.xxx.xxx:54321/snapshots.mjpeg`` to request a stream of snapshots to be delivered in mjpeg format.